8th Street and St. Mark's Place: 19th century

 After the Commissioners' Plan was laid out, property along the street's right of way quickly developed.
 By 1835, the New York University opened its first building, the Silver Center, along Eighth Street near the Washington Square Park.
 Row houses were also built on Eighth Street.
 The street ran between the Jefferson Market, built in 1832 at the west end, and the Tompkins Market, built in 1836, at the east end.
 These were factors in the street's commercialization in later years.

-Eighth Street was supposed to extend to a market place at Avenue C, but since that idea never came to fruition.
+Eighth Street was supposed to extend to a market place at Avenue C, but that idea never came to fruition.
 Capitalizing on the high-class status of Bond, Bleecker, Great Jones, and Lafayette Streets in NoHo, developer Thomas E. Davis developed the east end of the street and renamed it "St. Mark's Place" in 1835.
 Davis built up St. Mark's Place between Third and Second Avenues between 1831 and 1832.
 Although the original plan was for Federal homes, only three such houses remained in 2014.

 Meanwhile, Eighth Street became home to a literary scene.
 At Astor Place and Eighth Street, the Astor Opera House was built by wealthy men and opened in 1847.
 Publisher Evert Augustus Duyckinck founded a private library at his 50 East Eighth Street home.
-Ann Lynch started a famous literary salon at 116 Waverly Place and relocated to 37 West Eighth Street in 1848.
+Anne Lynch started a famous literary salon at 116 Waverly Place and relocated to 37 West Eighth Street in 1848.
 Around this time and up until the 1890s, Eighth Street was co-named Clinton Place in memory of politician DeWitt Clinton, whose widow lived along nearby University Place.

 In the 1850s, Eighth Street housed an educational scene as well.
 The Cooper Union for the Advancement of Science and Art, a then-free institution for art, architecture and engineering education, was opened in 1858.
 The Century Club, an arts and letters association, relocated to 46 East Eighth Street around that time; the Bible House of the American Bible Society, was nearby.
 In addition, the Brevoort Hotel, as well as a marble mansion built by John Taylor Johnston, were erected at Fifth Avenue and Eighth Street.